 Walking Away from the Grill

-Leaving the grill unattended is a big no-no. First of all, this is a safety hazard and second, you could easily burn your food.
+Leaving the grill completely unattended is a big no-no. First of all, this is a safety hazard and second, you could easily burn your food.
 Ask a friend to bring you a drink so you don't have to leave your grilling station.

 Putting Cooked Meat Where Raw Meat Was